Dark Kingdom: DD Girls

-The DD Girls (ディーディー・ガールズ, Dī Dī Gāruzu) are a group of five high-ranking monsters introduced in the first anime adaptation in Episode 45.
-When Beryl asks her remaining monsters which of them would like to dispose of the Sailor Guardians (when they attempt to find their location) and earn their place in Dark Kingdom history, the DD Girls volunteer to kill the Sailor Guardians.
+The DD Girls (ディーディー・ガールズ, Dī Dī Gāruzu) are a group of five high-ranking monsters introduced in the original anime adaptation in Episode 45, the first of the two-part finale.
+When Beryl asks her monster subjects which of them would like to dispose of the Sailor Guardians (when they attempt to find their location) and earn their place in Dark Kingdom history, the DD Girls volunteer to kill the Sailor Guardians.
 They create illusions of people the Sailor Guardians care about (namely Tuxedo Mask for Usagi, Motoki Furuhata for Makoto, and Ryo Urawa for Ami) in danger or pain, to lure the Guardians into a trap.
 The Sailor Guardians destroy the DD Girls at the cost of their lives, ensuring that Sailor Moon reaches Beryl.

-In the DiC English adaptation their name is changed to the "Doom and Gloom Girls".
-Episodes 45 and 46 of the original Japanese version were merged into one single episode named "Day of Destiny", altering the storyline that the Doom and Gloom Girls only captured Sailor Moon's allies, and eliminating "some of the tentacle-filled violence of the original, along with most of its emotional impact."
+In the DiC English adaptation, their name is changed to the "Doom and Gloom Girls".
+Episodes 45 and 46 of the original Japanese version were merged into one single episode named "Day of Destiny", altering the storyline such that the Doom and Gloom Girls only capture Sailor Moon's allies, and eliminating "some of the tentacle-filled violence of the original, along with most of its emotional impact."

-In the first anime series, their voice actresses are Naoko Nakamura and Asako Satou.
-In the DIC English adaptation they are voiced by Julie Lemieux, Nadine Rabinovitch, and Alice Poon.
+In the original anime series, their voice actresses are Naoko Nakamura and Asako Satou.
+In the DIC English adaptation, they are voiced by Julie Lemieux, Nadine Rabinovitch, and Alice Poon.
 In the Viz Media English adaptation, they are voiced by Tara Platt and Wendee Lee.

 The DD Girls appear in the Another Story video game, where they are a reincarnated Beryl's last line of defense.
 They also appear as bosses in other video games.

 Three DD Girls appear in the first musical, Gaiden Dark Kingdom Fukkatsu Hen, played by Hisako Doubayashi, Yuko Nishi, and Mayumi Maikuma, and in its revision, played by Yuriko Nishiyama, Kaori Ishikawa, and Ai Suzuki.